For contact information, visit the Contact Page.

 In his spare time, J. M. enjoys reading, exercising, martial arts, gaming and spending time with his family, friends, his two dogs and two cats.
 He particularly dislikes when his name is misspelled (Desantis–a lowercase “s” and JM rather than J. M.) or mispronounced (DeSahntees, DeSantos, DeSantez, Sanchez, etc, etc, etc, ad nauseam).
 He lives in his native New Jersey where he continues to work creatively and teaches studio art and graphic design.

 J.R.R.
-Tolkien, Robert E. Howard, Yasumi Matsuno (especially translated by Alexander O. Smith and Joseph Reeder), H.P.
-Lovecraft, Edgar Allan Poe, Mike Mignola, Hideyuki Kikuchi and William Shakespeare.
+Tolkien, H.P.
+Lovecraft, Robert E. Howard, Edgar Allan Poe, Mike Mignola, Hideyuki Kikuchi, and William Shakespeare

-Ayami Kojima, Alan Lee, Akihiko Yoshida, Mike Mignola, John Howe, Hiroaki Samura, Drew Struzan, Gary Gianni, Adam Hughes, Frank Frazetta, Norman Rockwell, and the general art movements of Impressionism and Expressionism
+Ayami Kojima, Alan Lee, Akihiko Yoshida, Mike Mignola, John Howe, Hiroaki Samura, Drew Struzan, George Kamatani, Gary Gianni, Adam Hughes, Frank Frazetta, Norman Rockwell, and the general art movements of Impressionism and Expressionism

-Se7en, The Lord of the Rings trilogy, Nosferatu, Gladiator (Ridley Scott), Schindler’s List and The Dark Knight.
+Se7en, The Lord of the Rings trilogy, Nosferatu (1922), Gladiator (Ridley Scott), Schindler’s List, and The Dark Knight trilogy